 Learn about transportation.
-All MetroPlan Orlando Board and committee meetings are open to the public.
-We also sometimes hold public meetings to discuss certain plans or particular projects.
-The organization has a comprehensive calendar, which is updated continuously and will reflect the latest information - including meetings that may have been scheduled on short notice or to address an emergency situation.
+All MetroPlan Orlando Board and committee meetings are open to the public with the option to join virtually.
+We also sometimes hold public meetings to discuss certain plans or projects.
+The organization has a comprehensive calendar on MetroPlanOrlando.gov, which is updated continuously and will reflect the latest information - including meetings that may have been scheduled on short notice or to address an emergency situation.
+Most of our meetings are livestreamed and archived on our YouTube channel.